abdy22/Note_Taking_App/README.md

 # Note_Taking_App
-This is a note taking app that lets user add,edit and save note to Realm database
+This is an android app that lets user create,edit and save note to Realm database

    dependencies {
         classpath "com.android.tools.build:gradle:4.0.1"